 The Farm Action team has earned the respect of key members of the U.S. Senate and the U.S. House of Representatives.
 We are frequently called upon to brief members of Congress on food and agriculture policy.
 Senator Booker, Chair of the Senate Agriculture Subcommittee on Food and Nutrition, Specialty Crops, Organics, and Research, publicly credits Farm Action’s leadership for inspiring him to take on corporate monopolies in agriculture.
 Many of Farm Action’s policy recommendations have been drafted into legislative packages, including the Farm System Reform Act, Climate Stewardship Act, and the Prohibiting Anticompetitive Mergers Act.
 Our eyes are on the 2023 and 2028 farm bills, which present the best opportunity to drive these and other major policy reforms in food and agriculture.

-Building a Movement for a Fair, Inclusive, and Competitive Food and Agriculture System
+Building a Movement for a Fair, Sustainable, and Healthy Food and Agriculture System

 From unfair agriculture markets to worker abuses, inhumane animal conditions, and environmental degradation, our founders saw a common theme in our food and agriculture system: at the root of all these issues lies monopolistic corporate control, impacting every one of us.

 By connecting and supporting unlikely allies, we spread awareness that abusive corporate power is the common adversary to a resilient and just food and agriculture system.
 Our mission keeps the interconnectedness of the land, animals, workers, farmers, ranchers, and communities at the forefront of this fight.